Flow Research is conducting a new

 force per unit area.

-There are also specialized devices for measuring pressure extremes,
+pressure transmitters.
+There are also specialized devices for

 Pressure